 If, after a couple of months, you decide you don’t like your Apple Watch, it won’t be the end of the world.
 As mentioned, used Apple watches cost significantly less than new versions, so buying one is not such a huge commitment.

 Things to be aware of when buying a used Apple Watch

 Although there are many benefits to buying a pre-owned smartwatch, the process is not always straightforward.
 Unfortunately, it’s quite common for stolen Apple watches to be sold online.
 Also, counterfeit Apple goods are rife both online and offline.

-- When buying an Apple watch, make sure the Activation Lock has been turned off by the seller.
+- Ensure the Activation Lock has been turned off by the seller.
 If the Activation Lock is still intact, you will not be able to pair your smartphone with the watch and it will be essentially useless.
 Ask the seller, and if they are not sure, ask them to turn the watch on.
 If the watch allows you to pair it with a new device, it is good to go.
 But, if it insists you enter iCloud credentials, this means the previous user still has the Activation Lock intact.